-On October 6, 1942, Robert was sent to the Port Area of Manila to Pier 7.
-The POWs were boarded onto the Tottori Maru the next day and divided into two groups.
+On October 5, 1942, Robert was sent to the Port Area of Manila to Pier 7.
+The POWs were boarded onto the Tottori Maru on October 7, 1942, and divided into two groups.
 One group was placed in the aft hold.
 They were packed in so tightly they could not move.
 They also would be held for days in total darkness.
 Their bathroom were buckets.
 In addition, the hold as been used to haul livestock and not be cleaned.
 The second group remained on deck.

-The ship left Takao on the 16th but returned to Takao.
-It sailed again on the 18th for the Pecadores Islands north of Formosa and arrived there the same day.
-It anchored off the islands until the 27th when it sailed for Takao.
+The ship left Takao on October 16th, at 7:30 A.M., but returned to Takao and anchored at 10:30 at night.
+It sailed again on October 18th for the Pescadores Islands north of Formosa and arrived there the same day.
+It anchored off the islands until the October 27th when it sailed for Takao.
 It arrived there the same day.
-The POWs were taken ashore and bathed with firehoses.
+The next day the POWs were taken ashore and bathed with fire hoses.